-2) Management Accountability and Responsibility
+2. Management Accountability and Responsibility

-IMI identifies its company representative/s responsible for ensuring implementation and periodic review of the status of management systems and associated programs.
+IMI identifies senior executives and company representative/s responsible for ensuring implementation and periodic review of the status of management systems and associated programs.
+Senior management reviews the status of the management systems on a regular basis.

-3) Legal and Customer Requirements
+3. Legal and Customer Requirements